 Problem solving is stressful, and I analyze and think and plan before I ever take action.
 I feel the need to consider possible scenarios and predict all the ways my new system could fail.

-When I realize decluttering and organizing are two separate, different things, a weight was lifted.
+When I realized decluttering and organizing are two separate, different things, a weight was lifted.
 I could declutter without any planning.
 Without any problem-solving.
 Just purge.

 And the beauty of allowing myself to “just declutter” is that a decluttered space feels organized compared to the mess it was before!